 Warren Wilson Alumni has given over 50,000 hours of servitude toward the community of Asheville, NC.
-There are no student loans needed for tuition costs yet they may be helpful to go towards the cost of room and board.
-The tuition free plan is available for up to four years, as long as the student continues to meet all the requirements.
-Students that do not complete their degree within four years, they do have the option to appeal, to extend the NC Free Tuition eligibility.
-Warren Wilson College offers Merit scholarships as well; for students that may not be eligible for the free tuition plan yet can still benefit from low cost toward their education goals.
+Students do not need loans for tuition, but they may be helpful to go towards the cost of room and board.
+The tuition-free plan is available for up to four years, as long as the student continues to meet all the requirements.
+Students that do not complete their degree within four years, do have the option to appeal, to extend the NC Free Tuition eligibility.
+Warren Wilson College offers Merit scholarships as well.
+So, students that may not be eligible for the free tuition plan can still benefit from low costs toward their educational goals.

-10. Webb Institute (NY)
+10. Webb Institute

 Students should be aware that all financial aid eligibility is based on current enrollment status and is subject to change.
 The college offers several scholarship opportunities for students in need of assistance; for example, merit-based scholarships and needs-based scholarships.
 The college also offers up to eight months of paid internship opportunities, 100% of job placement options, and dual BS degree options for all eligible students.
-Webb Institute has also been listed on the Top 10 on Payscale’s Best Value College Report (with financial aid).
+Webb Institute is in the Top 10 on Payscale’s Best Value College Report (with financial aid).

 Getting a good education that is worthwhile sometimes comes with a hefty price.
 Many colleges and universities can be as much as a down payment on a house.
 Whether you are fresh out of high school, going back to school for a career change, or just want to take some courses during your retirement, no one wants to make the decision for higher learning, a big financial commitment or life changing event.
 Learning a new skill or just brushing up on some old ones should be easy and affordable.

 Should college be free for all?
 Unfortunately, the answer to this question is never straightforward.
 Everyone has the right to an opinion on the matter and people should always respect someone else’s thoughts about free education for all.
 There will always be pros and cons of offering free tuition for everyone.

-- First, Low-income students may have higher chances of reaching graduation if they receive free tuition or guaranteed scholarships.
-Especially that the average tuition cost can run a family well above $40,000 for private colleges and almost $12,000 for public colleges each year, according to a 2020 survey from the US News and World Report.
+Low-income students may have higher chances of reaching graduation if they receive free tuition or guaranteed scholarships.
+Especially that the average tuition cost can run a family well above $40,000 for private colleges and almost $12,000 for public colleges each year, according to a survey from the US News and World Report.

-- Third, College enrollment would rise, creating a strong school reputation on campus, in the state, and within the community surrounding it.
+Third, College enrollment would rise, creating a strong school reputation on campus, in the state, and within the community surrounding it.
 Everyone loves accreditations, rankings, and good reputations, especially colleges and universities.

-- Finally, Student loan debt would not be a problem or better yet an issue.
+Finally, Student loan debt would not be a problem or better yet an issue.
 No debt, no one to pay back!
 A win, win situation.